-However, while most big tech companies asses knowledge of algorithms in a meaningful way, the companies that implement an arbitrary algorithm lottery are shooting themselves in a foot.
+However, while most big tech companies assess knowledge of algorithms in a meaningful way, the companies that implement an arbitrary algorithm lottery are shooting themselves in the foot.
 You can often hear stories of exceptional candidates who got rejected simply because they got unlucky by being asked to describe an algorithm they don’t know.
 Likewise, plenty of otherwise horrible developers pass through these filters just because they happen to remember the specific algorithms they’ve been asked about during the interview.

 So, you can now see that, while you can have a career in software development without explicitly studying algorithms, choosing to study them makes you much more effective in your job.
 And, if you want to have any chance at all of breaking into big tech, you absolutely must make yourself familiar with algorithms.

-The most important thing about studying algorithms is not merely memorising them, but getting to understand the principles behind them.
+The most important thing about studying algorithms is not merely memorizing them, but getting to understand the principles behind them.
 And to do so, you have to spend your time practicing algorithms to solve real problems instead of just reading about the algorithms.

 Good luck and happy hacking!